 - A button to play music without changing apps.
 The app is integrated with Spotify, YouTube Music and others.

 Voice and offline navigation

-Sygic comes with a few languages including English, Italiano, Deutsch, etc., while Waze comes with 75 voice options, including English, Italiano, Polski, Deutsch and more.
-You can also record your voice and use for the navigation.
-Although, a problem I must mention with Waze is, it sometimes guides when we are too close to the intersection making us take the next intersection.
+Sygic comes with a few languages, including English, Italiano, Deutsch, etc., while Waze comes with 75 voice options, including English, Italiano, Polski, Deutsch and more.
+You can also record your voice and use it for navigation.
+Although, a problem I must mention with Waze is, it sometimes guides us when we are too close to the intersection, making us take the next intersection.

 Sygic’s nature of being paid changes many things.
 You can use the app for seven days, and after that, you will have to purchase the area to download maps on your device.
-Waze contrarily does not come with an option to download maps in the device at all, although the app will not stop working if you start the navigation and turn off the data.
+Waze, contrarily, does not come with an option to download maps on the device at all, although the app will not stop working if you start the navigation and turn off the data.